siddhartharao17/htbbizctf2021/web/time/README.md

 The challenge also provided with the application source code that I could download and understand how it worked.
 So, that' what I did next.

-# Examining the source code
+# Examining the Source Code
 Here's what the directory structure looked like:
 ```
 $ tree .